BambooHR/guardrail/README.md

 ## Supported checks

 Guardrail classifies checks by name.
 Here is the standard list of errors.
-Not that all Guardrail errors start with the word "Standard."
+Note that all Guardrail errors start with the word "Standard."
 Custom plugins, should begin with a different string.
 (Ideally, an organization name for the organization creating the plugin.)

 Name | Description
 --- | ---
+Standard.Access.Violation | Accessing a protected/private variable in a context where you are not allowed to access them.
 Standard.Autoload.Unsafe | Code that executes any statements other than a class declaration.
-Standard.Security.Shell | Code that runs a shell (exec, passthru, system, etc) Standard.Security.Backtick | The backtick operator Standard.Unknown.Class | Reference to an undefined class Standard.Unknown.Class.Constant | Reference to an undefined constant inside of a class Standard.Unknown.Global.Constant | Reference to an undefined global constant (define or const) Standard.Unknown.Class.Method | Reference to an unknown class method Standard.Unknown.Function | Reference to an unknown function Standard.Unknown.Variable | Reference to a variable that has not previously been assigned Standard.Unknown.Property | Reference to a property that has not previously been declared Standard.Inheritance.Unimplemented | Class implementing an interface fails to implement on of it's methods.
+Standard.Constructor.MissingCall | Overriding a constructor without calling the parent constructor.
 Standard.Incorrect.Static | Static reference to a dynamic variable/method
 Standard.Incorrect.Dynamic | Dynamic reference to a static variable/method
-Standard.Scope | Usage of parent:: or self:: when in a context where they are not available.
+Standard.Inheritance.Unimplemented | Class implementing an interface fails to implement on of it's methods.
-Standard.Param.Count | Failure to pass all the declared parameters to a function.
+Standard.Goto | Any instance of a "goto" statement Standard.Param.Count | Failure to pass all the declared parameters to a function.
-Standard.Param.Count.Excess | Passing too many variables to a function (ignores variadic functions) Standard.Param.Type | Type mismatch on a parameter to a function Standard.Return.Type | Type mismatch on a return from a function.
+Standard.Param.Count.Excess | Passing too many variables to a function (ignores variadic functions) Standard.Param.Type | Type mismatch on a parameter to a function Standard.Parse.Error | A parse error Standard.Return.Type | Type mismatch on a return from a function Standard.Scope | Usage of parent:: or self:: when in a context where they are not available.
-Standard.Switch.Break | A switch case: statement that falls through (generally these are unintentional) Standard.Switch.BreakMultiple | A "continue #;" or "break #;" statement (where # is an integer) Standard.Parse.Error | A parse error Standard.Access.Violation | Accessing a protected/private variable in a context where you are not allowed to access them.
+Standard.Security.Shell | Code that runs a shell (exec, passthru, system, etc) Standard.Security.Backtick | The backtick operator Standard.Switch.Break | A switch case: statement that falls through (generally these are unintentional) Standard.Switch.BreakMultiple | A "continue #;" or "break #;" statement (where # is an integer) Standard.Unknown.Class | Reference to an undefined class Standard.Unknown.Class.Constant | Reference to an undefined constant inside of a class Standard.Unknown.Class.Method | Reference to an unknown class method Standard.Unknown.Function | Reference to an unknown function Standard.Unknown.Global.Constant | Reference to an undefined global constant (define or const) Standard.Unknown.Property | Reference to a property that has not previously been declared Standard.Unknown.Variable | Reference to a variable that has not previously been assigned
-Standard.Goto | Any instance of a "goto" statement Standard.Constructor.MissingCall | Overriding a constructor without calling the parent constructor.

  Guardrail has support for advanced PHP features, such as traits, interfaces, anonymous functions & classes, etc.